bakpakin/Fennel/lua-primer.md

 data (aka lists, vectors, or arrays) as well as associative data (aka maps, dictionaries, or hashes).
-The same table can be used in both roles; whether a table is sequential or associative is not an inherent property of the table itself but determined by a given piece of code interacts with the table.
+The same table can be used in both roles; whether a table is sequential or associative is not an inherent property of the table itself but determined by how a given piece of code interacts with the table.
 Iterating over a table with `ipairs` will treat it as an array, while `pairs` will treat it as an unordered key/value map.